jedediahfanuel/cs/README.md

 # cs

-TODO: Write a description here
+Crystal Seek is another `ls` a like command.

 ## Installation